Eurasian goshawk: Taxonomy

 The Eurasian goshawk was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Falco gentilis.
 It was formerly placed in the genus Accipiter.
 When molecular phylogenetic studies found that Accipiter was polyphyletic, the genus was split to create monophyletic genera.
 The genus Astur was resurrected to accommodate the Eurasian goshawk and eight other species that had previously been placed in Accipiter.
 The resurrected genus had originally been introduced in 1799 by the French naturalist Bernard Germain de Lacépède.
 The scientific name is Latin; astur means "hawk" and gentilis is "noble" or "gentle" because in the Middle Ages only the nobility were permitted to fly goshawks for falconry.

 A molecular genetic study published in 2019 unexpectedly found that the Eurasian goshawk and the American goshawk were not sister species.
 Instead, the Eurasian goshawk was most closely related to Meyer's goshawk (Astur meyerianus) of southeast Asia.
 The genus Astur is a genus of diurnal raptors.
 This group of agile, smallish, forest-dwelling hawks has been in existence for possibly tens of millions of years, probably as an adaptation to the explosive numbers of small birds that began to occupy the world's forest in the last few eras.
 The harriers are the only group of extant diurnal raptors that seem to bear remotely close relation to this genus, whereas buteonines, Old World kites, sea eagles and chanting-goshawks are much more distantly related and all other modern accipitrids are not directly related.

 Within the genus Astur, the Eurasian goshawk seems to belong to a superspecies with other larger goshawks from different portions of the world.
-The American goshawk, found in North America, was previously considered conspecific with Eurasian goshawk, formed the species complex "northern goshawk".
+The American goshawk, found in North America, was previously considered conspecific with Eurasian goshawk, with which it formed the species complex "northern goshawk".
 Meyer's goshawk, found in the South Pacific, has been posited as the most likely to be the closest related living cousin to the Eurasian goshawk, the somewhat puzzling gap in their respective ranges explained by other Palearctic raptors such as Bonelli's eagles (Aquila fasciata) and short-toed eagles (Circaetus gallicus) that have extant isolated tropical island populations and were probably part of the same southwest Pacific radiation that led to the Meyer's goshawk.
 A presumably older radiation of this group may have occurred in Africa, where it led to both the Henst's goshawk of Madagascar and the black sparrowhawk (Astur melanoleucus) of the mainland.
 While the Henst's goshawk quite resembles the northern goshawks, the black sparrowhawk is superficially described as a "sparrowhawk" due to its relatively much longer and finer legs than those of typical goshawks but overall its size and plumage (especially that of juveniles) is much more goshawk than sparrowhawk-like.

 Outside of the presumed superspecies, the genus Erythrotriorchis may be part of an Australasian radiation of basal goshawks based largely on their similar morphology to northern goshawks.

 The term goshawk comes from the Old English gōsheafoc, "goose-hawk".